Point-class sealift ship: PFI status

-According to a Defence Select Committee report, "Four of the Ro-Ro ships are permanently contracted to the MoD with the other two at notice for MoD tasking.
+According to a Defence Select Committee report released in 2007, "Four of the Ro-Ro ships are permanently contracted to the MoD with the other two at notice for MoD tasking.
 For the two ships at notice, one can be accessed in 20 days and the other in 30 days."

 In the Autumn 2011, it was stated that the two ships at short notice would be released from the PFI, leaving four ships available for use by the MoD.
 The ships released were the MV Beachy Head and the MV Longstone, and the RMT union was informed that these vessels would be laid up or sold.
+As of 2023/24, the former Longstone had been renamed New Amsterdam and was sailing as a Netherlands-flagged vessel, while former Beachy Head (now renamed MV Mentor) was chartered by the Singapore Navy.

+The contract for the Ministry of Defence to use the remaining vessels was originally scheduled to have expired at the end of 2024.
+In October 2021 the MoD issued a Request for Information (RFI) for an “interim” Strategic Sealift capability to begin in January 2025.
+In November 2022, Foreland Shipping was awarded an "interim" seven-year contract, valued at £625M, to continue the service until December 2031.
+This interim capability allows the MoD to continue with the current vessels until a longer-term replacement is found.